The following evening...

 Kensuke excitedly looked around again to make sure no one was listening.
 “Yeah, I...”
 He thought to start with his first-hand accounts of EVA but something just occurred to him.
 Why should Toji get all the fun?

-“Actually,” Kensuke looked around again and then straightened his eye glasses, giving Mary a very serious look.
+“Actually,” Kensuke looked around again and then straightened his eye glasses, giving Mari a very serious look.
 “I've seen some action myself.”

 Mary whispered back to him “Really?
 Do tell!”

-Kensuke cleared his throat and then looked at Mary with absolute sternness.
+Kensuke cleared his throat and then looked at Mari with absolute sternness.
 “I've been involved in several Angel battles.
 It's a deadly business, but we always manage to pull it together.”

 “Fascinating!
 Do you have your own...”